EXTOD Healthcare Professionals South Conference

 • Summary of all that has been learnt on the day into simple rules of three

-Therapies discussed: Exercise, diet, finger and continuous glucose monitors, insulin, insulin pumps and closed loop systems
+Prof Rob Andrews, Associate Professor, University of Exeter and Honorary Consultant Physician, University of Exeter will discuss the following therapies: exercise, diet, finger and continuous glucose monitors, insulin, insulin pumps and closed loop systems

 5:20